Efficient storage of Pareto points in biobjective mixed integer programming: Introduction

+We present a data structure for efficiently storing a nondominated set of feasible solutions to a BOMILP.
+For lack of better names, we call it {\em biobjective tree}, or BoT.
+The BoT can be used in exact and heuristic solution procedures that aim at finding or approximating the Pareto set.
+Data structures such as {\em quad-trees} have been used for storing Pareto points in the past \citep{sun1996,sun2006}, although only in the pure integer case. \citet{sun1996} stored nondominated solutions using both quad-trees and dynamic lists which were updated via pairwise comparison.
+They showed that in the pure integer, biobjective case, dynamic lists store nondominated solutions more efficiently than quad-trees.

-Section \ref{overview} describes our structure, provides the algorithms necessary for its implementation, and discusses the complexity and correctness of each of these algorithms.
-Section \ref{example} provides an example of utilizing the structure to determine the nondominated subset of a particular set of solutions.
-In Section \ref{results} we present the results of {three} experiments.
-The results of the first experiment show that in the mixed integer case our data structure is able to store nondominated solutions more efficiently than a dynamic list and, in most cases, can handle up to $10^7$ inserted solutions in reasonable time.
-In the second {and third} experiments we utilize our structure alongside the BB procedures of \citet{belotti2012biobjective} {and \citet{adelgren2016}, respectively,} to solve specific instances of BOMILP.
-The results show that the use of our structure leads to faster solution times for the majority of the solved instances of BOMILP.
+In Section \ref{overview} we describe the BoT, and in Section \ref{insertion} we describe the insertion function, prove its correctness and provide an example of use.
+In Section \ref{results} we present the results of two experiments.
+The first experiment shows that a BoT is able to store nondominated points and segments more efficiently than a dynamic list and can insert up to $10^7$ solutions in reasonable time.
+In the second experiment we utilize a BoT in the BB procedures of \citet{belotti2012biobjective} and \citet{adelgren2016} to solve specific instances of BOMILP.
+The results show that BoT handles points and segments much more efficiently than a list when used in a BB.